Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

   * Project - the folder that contains definitions of all modules.
   * Project.00 - the folder that contains source codes of main Project module.
   * Project.01.UI - the folder that contains source codes of Project.UI module.
-  * Project.02.UI - the folder that contains source codes of Project.UI.Internal module.
   * Project.05.App - the folder that contains source codes of Project.App module.
   * Project.06.Game - the folder that contains source codes of Project.Game module.
   * Project.07.Infrastructure - the folder that contains source codes of Project.Infrastructure module.